 What Is the Cleveland Cavs' Starting Lineup?

 The Cavaliers traded Isaac Okoro to Chicago for Lonzo Ball, adding two-way playmaking to the backcourt.
-With Darius Garland recovering from toe surgery and Max Strus out for at least the first month, Cleveland also reunited with Larry Nance Jr. The core of Donovan Mitchell, Garland, Evan Mobley, and Jarrett Allen returns, now joined by De’Andre Hunter.
-Below is the Cavaliers’ starting five for the season.
+With Darius Garland recovering from toe surgery and Max Strus out for at least the first month, Cleveland also reunited with Larry Nance Jr. The core of Donovan Mitchell, Garland, Evan Mobley, and Jarrett Allen returns, now joined by Jaylon Tyson.
+Below is the Cavaliers’ starting five for the season, when fully healthy.
+Due to injuries and other factors, the lineup can change at times.

 | Position | Starter |